R Script File

 - First line is a comment and a comment in R programming language starts with # (hash) symbol.
 There are only single line comments supported in R language, though there is a work around for multiple line comments.

-- In the third line, we are printing the variable aString which is holding the value “Hello World!”.
+- In the third line, we are printing the value of variable

 Run R Script File